 During the Visit, Part 2: Applying Principles of Personal Health Planning

 Everything discussed thus far, including PHIs and the elements of a Whole Health conversation, inform the personal health planning process, depicted in Figure 1.
 The PHI supports self-reflection; it is the backbone of the Whole Health Assessment.
-No matter what sort of clinician you are (dietitian, social worker, psychologist, nurse, physician, etc.) you will likely find it helps to draw the certain elements into a Whole Health visit, as you feel appropriate.
-They may not always be incorporated in the same order, or in the same way, during each visit.
-That is fine!
-Again, tailor the visit to your practice style and each patient’s individual needs.
+No matter what sort of clinician you are (dietitian, social worker, psychologist, nurse, physician, etc.) you may notice that it brings new perspective into a Whole Health visit.
+It is important to note that you may not touch on every element of the PHI in a single visit and that's okay!
+Tailor the visit to your needs and the needs of your patient.

-Each of the personal health planning elements is described below.
-Then, the next section illustrates how they can be used in a visit between Bob and his primary care provider.
+In the following section of this module, each of the elements of personal health planning elements is described below.
+Then, the section after that illustrates how they can be used in a visit with Bob.

 1. THE ELEVATOR SPEECH: INTRODUCING WHOLE HEALTH

-The Whole Health Elevator Speech, or as some prefer to say, the “Beginning statement of an Elevator Conversation,” is an introduction to what Whole Health is and why it is important, which a clinician can provide to a Veteran or colleague.
-The Elevator Speech is brief; a good ballpark is that it is less than 100 written words and takes less than 1 minute to present.
+The Whole Health Elevator Speech is an introduction to what Whole Health is and why it is important.
+The Elevator Speech is brief; a good ballpark is that it is less than 100 written words which takes less than 1 minute to present.
 Guidance for writing an Elevator Speech is featured in chapter 2 of the Passport to Whole Health.

 2. SELF REFLECTION AND EXPLORATION (MISSION, ASPIRATION, PURPOSE)